mmistakes/so-simple-theme/_mnprdocs/proxy.md

 local="/Working With Proxies.mp4" %}

-It may take some time to get used to working with proxy materials, but these provide unique versatility, as they portray standalone stylization elements in the scene.
+It may take some time to get used to working with proxy materials, but these provide a unique versatility, as they are separate stylization elements in the scene.
 They can help stylize at a high level of control---affecting the whole image by being placed in front of the camera---, down to a low level of control---affecting a specific part in 3D space.

 Built using the _ShaderFX_ framework, it is entirely contained within the node-based [_ShaderFX Graph_](#shaderfx-graph) and can be modified to fit any requirements by look development artists.
 However, most settings and attributes are easily accessible from the _Attribute Editor_ when the material is selected, as shown below.